-With this family road trip, wherever you are close to Plano, Frisco area, you’ll be driving from the Dallas area, around 180 miles to your first stop at Abilene.
+With this family road trip, wherever you are close to Plano, Frisco area, you’ll be driving from the Dallas area, and likely around the North side of Fort Worth, in Tarrant County, around 180 miles to your first stop at Abilene.

 This part of Texas has lots of cotton fields and wind turbines to see while you are on a road trip toward Big Bend National Park.

-On this family road trip, your next stop will be Midland, TX where you can stop and visit the butterfly garden and along the I20, the Wildlife Preserve, the Petroleum Museum, as well as the childhood home of George W. Bush.
+On this family road trip, your next stop will be Midland, TX where you can stop and visit the butterfly garden in the historic downtown and along the I20, the Wildlife Preserve, the Petroleum Museum, as well as the childhood home of George W. Bush.